ambiot/documents/docs/source/ambd_arduino/ambd_mini/getting_started/ambd_mini_getting_started.rst

 |ambd-mini-get-start-8|

 | If you are facing GitHub downloading issue, please refer to the
-  following link at `Download/Software Development Kit`_.
+  following link at `Download/Software Development Kit <https://www.amebaiot.com.cn/en/ameba-arduino-summary/>`_.
 There are 3
   sections:

       1. “AmebaD_Arduino_patch1_SDK”, please select at least 1 of the SDKs.
 There are 5 latest released SDK options.
       2. “AmebaD_Arduino_patch2_Tools”, please select according to your operation system.
 There are Windows, Linux and MacOS.
       3. “AmebaD_Arduino_Source_Code”, this section is optional download only wants to refer the latest source code.

-.. _Download/Software Development Kit: https://www.amebaiot.com.cn/en/ameba-arduino-summary/

    Download the files selected, then unzip (patch1 and patch2 are compulsory).
    There are “Install.doc”/“Install.pdf” for you to refer installation steps.